-Joseph “Joe” Brinker serves as a Long Term Analyst, Political Campaigns at the National Democratic Institute (NDI) where he works on the NDI Virtual Long Term Election Assessment for Georgia.
-Previously, he served as an election advisor for the OSCE Office for Democratic Institutions and Human Rights' (ODIHR) special election assessment mission (SEAM) of early parliamentary elections in the Republic of North Macedonia.
+Joseph “Joe” Brinker serves as a Senior Expert Consultant at the Institute for Democracy and Electoral Assistance (International IDEA), which is an intergovernmental organization with a mission to support sustainable democracy worldwide.
+Previously, Joe was a Long Term Analyst for Political Campaigns at the National Democratic Institute (NDI) where he worked on the NDI Virtual Long Term Election Assessment for Georgia.
+Before NDI, he served as an election advisor for the OSCE Office for Democratic Institutions and Human Rights' (ODIHR) special election assessment mission (SEAM) of early parliamentary elections in the Republic of North Macedonia.

 From 2009-2019, he served as a senior democracy and governance advisor in the U.S. Agency for International Development’s (USAID) Middle East Bureau.
 In this role, he provided guidance on building and improving governance, elections, political participation, media, civil society, and rule of law in the region.
 He also coordinated USAID’s efforts in this sector with those of other U.S. government agencies/departments, implementers, and international partners.
 Joe joined USAID in 2009 as a senior democracy and governance advisor to the Office of Afghanistan and Pakistan Affairs.